Group19-Active-Inertia/NERU-API/README.md

 # NERU-API

-API to manage data and user permissions better
+API used for user authentication and managing user permissions.